cucumber/cucumber-jvm/cucumber-spring/README.md

 }
 ```

 ### Dirtying the application context

-If your tests do dirty the application context you can add `@DirtiesContext` to
+If your tests do dirty the application context, you can add `@DirtiesContext` to
 your test configuration.

 ```java